Firefighters battle devastating Los Angeles wildfires as winds calm somewhat

 Dry winds, including the notorious Santa Anas, have contributed to warmer-than-average temperatures in Southern California, which has not seen more than 0.1 inches (2.5 millimeters) of rain since early May.

-The winds increased to 80 mph (129 kph) Wednesday, according to reports received by the National Weather Service.
-Fire conditions could last through Friday — but wind speeds were expected to be lower on Thursday.
+Winds gusted at 80 mph (129 kph) Wednesday, according to the National Weather Service.
+Fire conditions could last through Friday, but wind speeds were expected to be lower on Thursday.

 Landmarks get scorched and studios suspend production